ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 19. In Act 3, paladins are more resilient with their saving throws and put out better healing.
 20. In Act 3, rangers and rogues wielding only 1 weapon get a better duelling ability.
 21. The 2 mindflayers added by EO and the 3 Intellect Devourers in the illithid crash are all nerfed, with less HP and big weaknesses.
 22. Altered EO kuo toa beach fight to reflect the same kind of design/changes as what has happened to other kuo toa.
 But more limited due to being an earlier encounter.
+FINALLY FIXED HOW USELESS THESE IDIOTS ARE, they can actually teleport and kick your ass now instead of being stuck on the beach and completely unable to fight back.

 ### Other Changes